Sage Ridge School: Theater

-In recent years the drama department has presented a number of plays and musicals such as The Mousetrap, Guys and Dolls, A Streetcar Named Desire, Chekhov's The Boor and The Seagull, Little Shop of Horrors, Macbeth, Oliver!, Romeo and Juliet, The Crucible, The Taming of the Shrew and Battle Born.
-Several drama student graduates have gone on to study theatre at drama schools and work in drama and theatre.
-The school's theatre club attended and performed an original play "Nevada: It Ain't Just About Vegas, Baby!" co-written by students and staff for the Edinburgh Festival Fringe in 2014.
+The drama department has presented plays and musicals including The Mousetrap, Guys and Dolls, A Streetcar Named Desire, Chekhov's The Boor and The Seagull, Little Shop of Horrors, Macbeth, Oliver!, Romeo and Juliet, The Crucible, The Taming of the Shrew and Battle Born.
+The school's theatre club performed an original play, Nevada: It Ain't Just About Vegas, Baby!, co-written by students and staff, at the Edinburgh Festival Fringe in 2014.

-Speech & Debate
+Speech and debate

-Students prepare for and complete at local tournaments that are hosted by the National Speech and Debate Association.
+Students compete in local tournaments hosted by the National Speech and Debate Association.

 Junior Classical League

-The National Junior Classical League (NJCL) is a national organization of middle and high school students who are enrolled in a full-year classics course.
-At Sage Ridge, this includes Latin and Greek for students in grades 7-12.
-Sage Ridge is a chapter of the larger Nevada JCL, along with three other schools in Nevada.
+Sage Ridge is a chapter of the Nevada Junior Classical League, along with three other schools in Nevada; membership is open to students in grades 7–12 enrolled in a full-year Latin or Greek course.

-The purpose of the National Junior Classical league, and in extension, the Nevada Junior Classical League, is to encourage an interest in and an appreciation of the language, literature and culture of ancient Greece and Rome, and to impart an understanding of the debt of modern culture to that of Classical antiquity.